Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Holland Park has 49 active public transport stops, all of which are bus stops.
 These stops are served by 14 different routes that together facilitate 1,719 weekly passenger trips.
-The park's transport accessibility is rated as excellent, with residents typically located just 178 meters from the nearest transport stop.
+The park's transport accessibility is rated as excellent, with residents on average located just 178 meters from the nearest stop.

-On average, there are 245 trips per day across all routes, which equates to approximately 35 weekly trips per individual stop.
+On a daily basis, there are an average of 245 trips across all routes, which equates to about 35 weekly trips per individual stop.

 Frequently Asked Questions - Transport